 |CEED, NIPER JEE|

 To apply for the PhD course, one must hold a master’s degree in the chosen subject.
 PhD aspirants can pursue the degree in any stream, provided they have prior educational experience in that field.
-Earlier, aspirants could pursue the degree through distance mode, but, according to 2017 circular issued by UGC (University Grant Commission), PhD programmes pursued through the distance learning mode would not be recognised anymore.
+Earlier, aspirants could pursue the degree through distance mode, but, according to the 2017 circular issued by UGC (University Grant Commission), PhD programmes pursued through the distance learning mode would not be recognized anymore.

 PhD is a widely used acronym for a programme that is offered at a doctorate level.
 The word PhD stands for Doctor of Philosophy.
 Depending upon the area of specialisation, the suffix for the name changes.
 For instance, if one is pursuing a doctorate in Bioscience, the course would be called PhD in Bioscience.

 The major highlights of the PhD course are tabulated in the table below.

 3 to 5 years